Dubai Municipality completes Hatta mountain track development project

-The project, which is considered one of the most prominent initiatives of Dubai Municipality in Hatta, will contribute to making it one of the most attractive tourist destinations in the region.

-The tracks are divided into four levels of difficulty, including green, blue, red, and black.
-The green track includes 4 bike paths and 4 walking paths, the blue track includes 6 bike paths and 3 walking paths, the red track includes 8 bike paths and 6 walking paths, and the black track includes 3 bike paths and 4 walking paths.
+The tracks are divided into four levels of difficulty, including: green, blue, red, and black.
+The green track includes four bike tracks and four walking tracks, the blue track includes six bike tracks and three walking tracks, the red track includes eight bike tracks and six walking tracks, and the black track includes three bike tracks and four walking tracks.

 The second phase included the construction of rest areas and integrated service facilities along the tracks and in various locations, in addition to the supply and installation of 176 signboards and 650 directional signs, which help cyclists have a unique and safe experience on the Hatta Mountain Track.